lafent/grunt-and-done/README.md

 2.  ~~Setup production tasks in grunt, including uglify and concat tasks.~~
 3. Look at other grunt tasks that can be inlined.
 4. Look at usemin to handle configuring use of minified versions.
+5. Add other examples from the bootstrap examples page.
+6. Consider other basic libraries to add to the base. *Be critical of utility*

 Reminder
 ========